How to Become a Grief Coach: The Complete Guide for 2026

 Grief Coaching Certification Program by Global Grief Institute

-With this certification program, you will learn about the stages of grief, its side effects, and how to manage emotions when grieving.
-This course also teaches about how to heal and find purpose again.
-It’s a self-paced course that costs $799.50.
-They also have similar programs, like the Grief Coach Business Certification Program and Grief Coach Master Blueprint.
+This self-paced program covers the stages of grief, its side effects, emotional management, and how to help clients find purpose again.
+It costs $799.50.
+They also offer the Grief Coach Business Certification Program and Grief Coach Master Blueprint for those who want to go further.

 Advanced Certification In Grief & Post Traumatic Growth Coaching by Krista St-Germain